epam/ketcher/doc/help.md

   * clicking on a drawn stereo bond changes its direction.

-  * clicking with the Single Bond tool switches the bond type
+  * clicking with the Single Bond tool or Chain tool switches the bond type
   cyclically: Single-Double-Triple-Single.

 # Drawing R-Groups